SEED-platform/seed-website/docs/user_doc_data_import.md

     There are **two** tabs:

-    - **Information and Metrics:** The first tab has basic property information, including the Portfolio Manager Propery ID (mapped to **PM Property ID** in SEED)
+    - **Information and Metrics:** The first tab has basic property information, including the Portfolio Manager Property ID (mapped to **PM Property ID** in SEED)
-    - **Monthly Usage:** The second tab contains the monthly meter data, with a column for the Portfolio Manager Property ID (so that the meter can be matched to the property in the first tab), the month, and then a column for each of the meter data types, which are generally Natuarl Gas and Electricity, but can be other types depending on what was entered into ENERGY STAR Portfolio Manager for the building.
+    - **Monthly Usage:** The second tab contains the monthly meter data, with a column for the Portfolio Manager Property ID (so that the meter can be matched to the property in the first tab), the month, and then a column for each of the meter data types, which are generally Natural Gas and Electricity, but can be other types depending on what was entered into ENERGY STAR Portfolio Manager for the building.

     ![alt_text](images/data_meter_ESPM_column.png "ESPM Monthly Meter Data in Columns")